 Who meets the definition of an individual who exercises “substantial control”?

-1. An individual who is a senior officer, including general counsel, chief executive officer (CEO), chief financial officer (CFO), chief operating officer (COO) or any other officer who performs a similar function
+- A senior officer, including general counsel, the chief executive officer, the chief financial officer, the chief operating officer or any other officer who performs a similar function

-3. An individual who is an important decision-maker for the reporting company
+- An important decision-maker for the reporting company

 Is there a tax or fee associated with filing the report?